Heritage is a phenomenon of great value to many.

 Heritage is a measure of value, a reason for pride, and a result of great effort.

-It takes value, uniqueness, excellence, and generations of hard work and talent to pass on a legacy through centuries and establish what can be widely recognised as heritage.
+It takes value, uniqueness, excellence and generations of hard work and talent to pass on a legacy through centuries and establish what can be widely recognised as heritage.
 Very few brands succeed in this mission.
-Yet, those who do, become the most respected and iconic brands identified worldwide.
+Yet, those who do, become the most respected and iconic brand identified worldwide.
 Sotheby’s is one of them.

-Globally recognised to be one of the most, if not the most, respected and iconic brand in the field of arts, culture, and luxury goods, Sotheby’s reputation is based predominantly on its rich heritage.
-It was back in eighteenth-century London, when Samuel Baker held his first auction of rare books and the famous auction house was born.
-In centuries to come, a ‘joyous fellow’ in a plum-coloured coat, will become known as the ‘The Father of Sotheby’s Tribe’ and lead its brand into centuries of unrivalled performance.
+Globally recognised to be one of the most, if not the most, respected and iconic brand in the field of art, culture, and luxury goods, Sotheby’s reputations are based predominantly on its rich heritage.
+It was back in the eighteenth-century London, when Samuel Baker held his first auction of rare books and the famous auction house was born.
+In years to come, a ‘joyous fellow’ in a plum-coloured coat, will become known as the ‘The Father of Sotheby’s Tribe’ and lead its brand into centuries of unrivalled performance.

 As Sotheby’s brand grew its influence over the years, great auctions were performed.
-Baker and his brand sold the entire libraries of the British Royalty, great merchants of the day and even books of Napoleon that he had taken into exile to St Helena.
+Baker and his brand sold the entire libraries of the British royalty, great merchants of the day and even books of Napoleon that he had taken into exile to St Helena.
 In 1767 Baker’s company entered a partnership with George Leigh – a union that resulted in extended scope of business for Sotheby’s auction house, now including sale of prints, medals, coins and antiquities.
-The range of luxury collectables in which Sotheby’s thrives never stopped expanding.
-Thanks to the expertise and precision with which all art objects are treated at Sotheby’s, the brand now operates in more than 70 departments of luxury goods and collectables, including renowned Sotheby’s Diamonds, Sotheby’s Wine and Sotheby’s International Real Estate.
+The range of luxury collectables in which Sotheby’s thrives never stopped to expand.
+Thanks to the expertise and precision with which all art objects are treated at Sotheby’s, the brand now operates more than 70 departments of luxury good and collectables, including renowned Sotheby’s Diamonds, Sotheby’s Wine, and Sotheby’s International Real Estate.

-To learn more about Sotheby’s brand and its heritage, contact us: https://www.maltasothebysrealty.com/contact-us/
+To learn more about Sotheby's brand and heritage, contact us: https://www.maltasothebysrealty.com/contact-us/